athenahealth flu dashboard

 The interactive graphics above show data on patient visits involving ILI by state on a weekly basis and a line chart with year-over-year comparisons to past flu seasons — click on the buttons at the top to switch between the Map and Comparison views.

 Our methodology: Using diagnosis codes from insurance claims data at the state and national level, the dashboard quantifies how many patients with influenza-like illness (ILI) are seen by a provider and estimates the proportion of symptomatic patients as a portion of all patients seen.
-The Centers for Disease Control and Prevention defines influenza-like illnesses either a specific diagnosis of influenza or a fever co-presenting with a cough or sore throat, which is how ILI symptomatic patients have been defined in this dataset.
+The Centers for Disease Control and Prevention defines influenza-like illness as either a specific diagnosis of influenza or a fever co-presenting with a cough or sore throat, which is how ILI symptomatic patients have been defined in this dataset.